Political Science & Government

 Bachelor’s Degree Starting Salary

-It is possible that some of these people may have taken positions that were not related to political science.
+One thing to note here is that not all of these people may be working in careers related to political science.

 Salaries According to BLS

 Political Science majors often go into careers where salaries can range from $115,300 to $116,020 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.